10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Effective as of August 9, 2023, the Company purchased an asset from a private entity.
 The asset consists of a licensing agreement with a university institution.
 See also Note 9.

 Acquisition costs relating to the asset acquired were $2.6 million, comprised of base consideration of $1.8 million, contingent consideration at fair value of $0.5 million and associated transaction costs of $0.3 million.
-There was only one asset acquired and the entire cost is assigned to the licensing agreement, which is recorded under Intangible assets, net, in the condensed consolidated balance sheets and under the intangible assets with indefinite lives category.
+There was only one asset acquired and the entire cost is assigned to the licensing agreement, which is recorded under Intangible assets, net, in the condensed consolidated balance sheets.
+The licensing agreement has an indefinite life and is presented in notes to the unaudited condensed consolidated financial statements under the intangible assets with indefinite lives category.

 7. GOODWILL AND INTANGIBLE ASSETS